How to Get Food

 Here is Hope

-At the Interchurch Food Pantry of Johnson County, we serve people through our drive-through and homebound delivery operations by providing them with groceries at no cost – meats, produce, milk and more.
+At Interchurch Food Pantry of Johnson County, we serve residents of Johnson County through our drive-through delivery operations.

 The moms, dads, grandparents and children who come to our food distribution center find themselves facing unexpected life challenges.
 They fear their children will go to bed hungry.
 They work hard but still do not have enough money to make ends meet.
 And they face difficult family situations that leave them struggling to pay their bills.